Aden Adde: Presidency

+Known as the Switzerland of Africa for its free market and democracy, Somalia under President Aden pursued modest economic planning to improve domestic revenue.
+His publicised First Five Year Plan (1963-1967) demonstrated its simple development strategy concentrated on a handful of projects: an increased output of sugar through expanding the productive capacity of the existing factory at Jowhar; the development of meat packing, fish processing, milk and dairy products, textiles, and a few other industries; the construction or improvement of a number of roads; building three seaports at Kismayo, Berbera, and Mogadiscio; the expansion of irrigation for crops and fodder; the formation of a number of state farms; certain improvements in social services, including education and health.
+Sectoral allocations of planned investment outlays reflected a greater priority for physical infrastructure than agricultural development or population settlement.
+Though the Plan was essentially a public expenditure programme, it also gave considerable encouragement to private enterprise, offering incentives in the form of protection, exemption from certain taxes for a limited period and the grant of loans on favourable terms to those firms prepared to invest in industries which have a reasonable scope for becoming profitable and the establishment of which is desirable in the national interest.

-In the 1967 presidential election, Daar was defeated by Abdirashid Ali Shermarke, his former Prime Minister.
+In the 1967 presidential election, Aden was defeated by Abdirashid Ali Shermarke, his former Prime Minister.
 His term as president ended on July 6, 1967.
-Daar accepted the loss graciously, making history as the first head of state in Africa (excluding Liberia) to peacefully hand over power to a democratically elected successor.
+Aden accepted the loss graciously, making history as the first head of state in Africa (excluding Liberia) to peacefully hand over power to a democratically elected successor.

 Shermarke was assassinated two years later by one of his own bodyguards.
-The slaying led to an unopposed, bloodless coup d'état by the Somali Army on October 21, 1969, the day after Shermarke's funeral.
+The slaying led to an unopposed, bloodless coup d'état by the Somali Army on 21 October 1969, the day after Shermarke's funeral.
 Spearheading the putsch was Major General Muhammad Siad Barre, who at the time commanded the army.

 Manifesto

-In 1990, with the start of the civil war, Daar along with former Minister of Information Ismail Jim'ale Osoble, former Minister of Education Hassan Ali Mire, and about 100 other Somali politicians signed a manifesto expressing concern over the violence and advocating reconciliation.
+In 1990, with the start of the civil war, Daar along with former Minister of Information Ismail Jim'ale Osoble, former Minister of Education Hassan Ali Mire, former Minister of Interior Haji Muse Boqor and about 100 other Somali politicians signed a manifesto expressing concern over the violence and advocating reconciliation.
 Daar was summarily arrested, and remained imprisoned until the ultimate collapse of Barre's regime the following year.

 Later years

 After his release, Daar spent the better part of his later years on his farm in Janale, in southern Somalia.

-On May 22, 2007, it was erroneously reported that he had died in a hospital in Nairobi, Kenya.
+On 22 May 2007, it was erroneously reported that he had died in a hospital in Nairobi, Kenya.
 He was, however, in critical condition and on life support.
-Daar died in hospital on June 8, 2007, at the age of 98.
+Daar died in hospital on 8 June 2007, at the age of 98.

 The Transitional Federal Government, then headed by former President of Somalia Abdullahi Yusuf Ahmed, declared 21 days of mourning, complete with a national memorial service, and issued a statement that Daar would receive a state funeral.
 It also renamed Mogadishu International Airport to Aden Adde International Airport in his honor.

-President Adde is the longest-lived Somali President.